 - 1 cup canned unsweetened pineapple tidbits, drained and patted dry

 - Coat two 9-in. round baking pans with cooking spray; line with waxed paper.
 Coat waxed paper with cooking spray; set aside.
 In a large bowl, combine the first six ingredients; beat on low speed for 30 seconds.
 Beat for 2 minutes.
-Fold in orange peel.
+Fold in orange zest.

 - In a large bowl, combine yogurt and whipped topping.
 In another bowl, combine strawberries and pineapple.